jeromecoupe/webstoemp/src/content/blogposts/2013-11-03-expressionengine-msm-multilingual.md

 Be aware that, if you use a lot of custom field types you might be in for some raw MySQL data transfer.
 While MSM can duplicate "regular" entries easily when copying a site, everything outside of the `channel_data` and `channel_titles` tables will not be copied from one site to the other.

-Despite those shortcomings, I still think MSM is a solution to be considered when developping a multilingual website with ExpressionEngine.
+Despite those shortcomings, I still think MSM is a solution to be considered when developing a multilingual website with ExpressionEngine.
 I hope the few points I have made in this article will at least get some of you to think about it for your next multilingual project.